mdfnam/QnA/Cases of Ism.md

 - Now, in English, the noun "muslim" in the accusative case is represented the same way.
 However, in Arabic, the nasb case of the ism "muslim" is *musliman* (In Arabic: مُسْلِمًا), where the base word is "muslim" and accusative case is indicated by its ending "an".

 *Sentence 3:* This is the book of a muslim (مُسْلِمٍ).
 - Here, the noun "muslim" is the possessor as it is the person who owns the book.
-From another perspective, it can also be viewed as the word which is after "of".
+From another perspective, it can also be viewed as the word which is after preposition of possession (of).
 - Now, in English, the noun "muslim" in the genitive case is represented the same way.
 However, in Arabic, the jarr case of the ism "muslim" is *muslimin* (In Arabic: مُسْلِمٍ), where the base word is "muslim" and genitive case is indicated by its ending "in".

-**2. Cases Beyond Nouns and Pronouns:** In English, cases are only related to nouns and pronouns.
-However, in Arabic, the ism that fall into the categories of adjectives, adverbs, or interjections also have cases, whereas this is not the case in English.
+**2.Cases Beyond:** In English, cases are only related to nouns, personal & possessive pronouns and possessive adjectives.
+However, in Arabic, the ism that fall into the categories of pronouns, adjectives, adverbs, or interjections also have cases, whereas this is not the case in English.

+*Word:* Adjective - Beautiful (In Arabic: جَمِيل)
+- Nominative Case (Raf'): جَمِيلٌ (jameelun) - "beautiful" (used for the subject of a sentence).
+- Accusative Case (Nasb): جَمِيلًا (jameelan) - "beautiful" (used for the direct object of a verb).
+- Genitive Case (Jarf): جَمِيلٍ (jameelin)- "beautiful" (used to indicate possession or association).

 ---